Human Heart – Functions, Circulation, Diagram

 Valves

 Valves are fibrous tissue flaps located between the veins in the heart chambers.
 They make certain that blood flows in only one direction (unidirectional).
 The flaps retain blood from flowing backward.
-Valve types are classified according to their function:
+Valves separate the top and bottom chambers of the human heart and carry blood too.

 Atrioventricular valves